 The play is a series of short scenes, some of which depict the possibility of sexual violence and torture as well as situations regarding grief and loss.

-Various plays contain discussion and description of segregation and strong racial language and violence.
+The Adrienne Kennedy Plays contain discussion, description, and depiction of segregation and racial violence.
+Strong racial language is used, including the use of the N-word.
 Suicide is discussed.
 Medical conditions and procedures, including coma and miscarriage, are presented.

 A Hit Dog Will Holler